1. Application Form - Submit a completed admissions application to the admissions office.

 It is the responsibility of each student to see that necessary documentation is on file with the admissions office prior to registration.

 The primary purpose of assessment is to help enhance student success at Southwestern.
 Assessment results will enable the college to improve academic advising and course placement.
-Areas measured by the COMPASS test include reading skills, numerical skills, and language usage skills.
+Areas measured by the ACCUPLACER test include reading, writing, and mathematics.

 5. Other - Completion of any other program or course prerequisites for the specific program for which application has been made.